leopck/edition-jekyll-template/_posts/2016-01-12-media-support.md

 type: major
 ---

-ChatApp introduces media support!
+Stanley introduces media support!
 Send images, videos and documents to your contacts.

 **Features:**